Dayan-Zhanchi/aoc/README.md

 # Advent of code 2023
 My solutions to aoc23.
 Code quality is non-existent here, I'm just trying to solve the problem with the approaches I come up with, mostly brute-force and or naive.
 I call it naive because most part 2 can't be solved with brute force, but most of them also don't require sophisticated algortihms to solve.
 I do minimal OO to avoid the boilerplates and I code mostly in imperative style, as that's what I'm used to.
 For more elaborate thoughts and high-level explanations of my solutions you can find it in [days](days) folder.
-For a dumb aoc folder, I'm being overly verbose with explaining things and providing instructions here, but oh well, better be proper in case someone ever wants to run the code.
-However, more importantly it's mostly for myself in case I ever go back to it.
+For a dumb aoc folder, I'm being overly verbose with explaining things and providing instructions here, but it's mostly for myself in case I ever go back to it.

 ## Input data
 Note that the input folder is not included, as it seems to not be allowed according to aoc [policy](https://adventofcode.com/2023/about).
 So you will have to add it yourself in the root project as a folder named input.